Xe/site/blog/experimental-rilkef-2018-11-30.markdown

 date: 2018-11-30
 ---

-# I Put Words on this Webpage so You Have to Listen to Me Now

 Holy cow.
 I am angry at how people do thing with tool.
 People do thing with tool so badly.
 You shouldn't do thing with tool, you should do other thing, compare this:

 I am using tool.
 I want to do thing.
 I flopnax the ropjar and then I get the result of doing thing (because it's convenient to flopnax the ropjar given the existing program structure).